angular/angular/packages/core/src/render3/HOST.md

 At this point we have created two components (and a directive).
 There are no relationships between them.
 They are independent in DOM and in change detection relationship.
-First we attach their DOM trees, and than we attach their change detection trees.
+First we attach their DOM trees, and then we attach their change detection trees.

 ```typescript
 // We join the DOM trees together using standard DOM APIs.